freddyC/genetic/README.md

 Genetic Algorithm
 =======

-This is my first attempt at genetic algorithms.
-I will be focusing on Mutation, Migration, and Culling

 The basic idea is:

 * Initialization - Create an initial population, this population is usually generated randomly and can be any size desired, from just a few individuals to thousands.